majacQ/circleci-docs/jekyll/_cci2/language-ruby.md

 {% endraw %}

-## Build the Demo Ruby on Rails Project Yourself
+## Build the demo Ruby on Rails project yourself

 A good way to start using CircleCI is to build a project yourself.
 Here's how to build the demo project with your own account: